-In my high school senior yearbook, I picked the following Monty Python quote to appear beneath my picture: “And now for something completely different.”
-This maxim has more or less held true since.
-I’ve lived in Ohio, Colorado, and Utah.
-I’ve broken my foot in Bolivia and gotten very, very lost in Indonesia.
-I’ve worked as a waitress at a dude ranch resort and sipped Turkish coffee in the Ministry of Forestry office as part of a World Bank dam monitoring team.
-I developed a mild case of imposter syndrome when I became the executive director of a small nonprofit in my late-twenties.
-I co-authored a guide for teens whose parents have cancer and I’ve judged a whiskey and wings contests as a senior editor of a food magazine.
+In my high school senior yearbook, I predicted my future with a Monty Python quote: “And now for something completely different.”
+Since growing up in D.C., I’ve lived in Ohio, Colorado, and Utah.
+I’ve broken my foot in Bolivia and gotten lost in Indonesia.
+I’ve worked as a waitress at a dude ranch resort and sipped coffee at the Turkish Ministry of Forestry.